Amulet, Saskatchewan

-Amulet is an unincorporated community in Norton Rural Municipality No. 69, Saskatchewan, Canada.
+Amulet is an unincorporated community in the Rural Municipality of Norton No. 69, Saskatchewan, Canada.
 It previously held village status until January 1, 1965.
 The community has a population of 33 people.

 The townsite was formally founded in 1911 when the railway station was constructed in 1910.
-A post office, a general store, and two grain elevators were also built in 1910, but all were closed in 1973.
+A post office, general store, and two grain elevators were also built in 1910, but all were closed in 1973.
 A school was also built in 1910 and a second room added in 1919, but it was closed in 1961.
 St. Boniface Anglican Church was built in 1916, but moved to Weyburn Heritage Village in 1990.

 History

-Prior to January 1, 1965, Amulet was incorporated as a village, and was restructured as an unincorporated community under the jurisdiction of the Rural municipality of Norton on that date.
+Prior to January 1, 1965, Amulet was incorporated as a village, and was restructured as an unincorporated community under the jurisdiction of the RM of Norton No. 69 on that date.